Strategies in Screen Industries

 - the ability to identify the political and socio-cultural factors that influence screen industries’ business in different geographic areas.

-The course will be structured in lectures led by the two instructors.
-Sessions will be accompanied with power point presentations and video clips.
+The course will be structured in lectures and the sessions will be accompanied with power point presentations and video clips.

 The final grade will be composed of the results achieved by students in: